fugster101/fugster101.github.io/README.md

 For Assessments Purposes

-Links to all my github page are below as well as the submitted and linked txt file https://fugster101.github.io/
+Links to all my GitHub page are below as well as the submitted and linked txt file https://fugster101.github.io/

+Tree Structure

+References

 ===============================================================
  Welcome to my Website.
 The website acts a CV/Resume for myself and was designed as part of one of my University Assignments.
 ===============================================================